Tension Headaches

 What is Tension Headaches?

 Tension headaches, also known as stress headaches, are one of the most common types of headaches that people experience.
 They are characterized by a dull, achy pain that wraps around the head and can feel like a tight band squeezing the skull.
-Unlike migraines, which are often accompanied by other symptoms such as nausea or sensitivity to light and sound, tension headaches typically do not have these associated features.

 The exact cause of tension headaches is not fully understood, but they are believed to be related to muscle tension and stress.
-Factors such as poor posture, prolonged sitting or working in front of a computer, anxiety, emotional stress, and lack of sleep can contribute to the development of tension headaches.
-Additionally, certain lifestyle habits such as excessive caffeine consumption, skipping meals, or dehydration may also trigger or worsen these headaches.
+Factors such as poor posture, prolonged sitting or working in front of a computer, anxiety and emotional stress, and lack of sleep can contribute to the development of tension headaches.

 How can Physiotherapy help treat Tension Headaches?